muratk3n/thirdwave/en/README.md

 ---

 Too bad the Amazon unionization effort failed..
-But 'ppl have spoken' is again the wrong conclusion to draw here.
+But 'ppl have spoken' answer is baseless, as usual..
 The system was favoring the employer.
 Change of labor laws needed?
+AMZN clearly was the better closer too.

 ---